grommet/grommet/src/js/components/RadioButtonGroup/README.md

 **options**

 Required.
-Options can be either a string, boolean, number
+Options can be either a string or an object.
-      or an object.
     Each option is rendered as a single RadioButton.

 ```
 [string]